 Most important factors in choosing current home.
 In each jurisdiction and across all demographic and socioeconomic categories, "cost/I could afford it" is the most important factor for choosing a resident's current home.
 Liking the neighborhood, proximity to employment, the layout of the home and simply being available were the other top five factors to regional residents.
-Access to bus/light rail stops is important to African American, Asian, and Native American residents, households that include a member with a disability and respondents with large families, and a low crime rate/safe is among the top five factors for African American and Native American residents.
+Access to bus/light rail stops is important to African American, Asian, and Native American residents, households that include a member with a disability and respondents with Limited English Proficiency (LEP).
+Number of bedrooms is very important to households with large families, and a low crime rate/safe is among the top five factors for African American and Native American residents.